ainc/ainc-2018/_blog/a-designer’s-thoughts-on-go-to-market-strategy-for-startups.md

 ---
 <!--StartFragment-->

-*This article was contributed by Christian Beck, Executive Partner, Growth Strategy & Design for [Innovative Map](https://innovatemap.com/).
-Innovative Map is a team of experts in digital product research, branding, marketing, and design.*
+*This article was contributed by Christian Beck, Executive Partner, Growth Strategy & Design for [Innovatemap](https://innovatemap.com/).
+Innovatemap is a team of experts in digital product research, branding, marketing, and design.*

 I’m in no position to write this article.
 I went to design school and have learned all I know about marketing sales while building an agency and observing startup clients.